naimish75/AI-Powered-Adverse-Event-Forecasting-Using-Temporal-Data/README.md

 ## 🚀 Objective

 The aim of this project is to develop a comprehensive drug interaction analysis and risk forecasting system that not only detects overlapping drug components but also provides severity assessment, future risk projection, and contextual medical insight.
-Unlike traditional static databases, this system integrates predictive modeling, intelligent language models, and a Retrieval-Augmented Generation (RAG) pipeline to deliver real-time, evidence-driven drug safety evaluations.
+Unlike traditional static databases, this system integrates predictive modeling, intelligent language models, and evidence-driven drug safety evaluations.

 ## 📂 Dataset Information

-* Drug_Info.Json: Contains structured metadata on medications including active and inactive ingredients.
+* Drug_Info.Json: Contains structured metadata on medications, including active and inactive ingredients.

 * FAERS Aggregated Dataset (CSV): Derived from FDA's Adverse Event Reporting System, this dataset includes historical drug-reaction counts by report date.

 ## 🧰 Core Tech Stack & Libraries

-Frontend: Streamlit
+* Frontend: Streamlit

-NLP Models: facebook/bart-large-cnn, gpt-4-turbo (OpenAI API)
+* NLP Models: facebook/bart-large-cnn, gpt-4-turbo (OpenAI API)

-Forecasting: pmdarima (Auto ARIMA)
+* Forecasting: pmdarima (Auto ARIMA)

-Visualization: matplotlib
+* Visualization: matplotlib

-Image Handling: PIL, base64
+* Image Handling: PIL, base64

-Other Tools: unidecode, scikit-learn, pandas, numpy
+* Other Tools: unidecode, scikit-learn, pandas, numpy

 ## 🧠 Methods & Architecture

 1. Interaction Detection

-Users provide a list of current medications and one new medication.
+* Users provide a list of current medications and one new medication.

-For each drug, its active and inactive ingredients are extracted from Drug_Info.Json.
+* For each drug, its active and inactive ingredients are extracted from Drug_Info.Json.

-The system checks for overlapping ingredients between the new drug and existing ones.
+* The system checks for overlapping ingredients between the new drug and existing ones.

-Each interaction is flagged and passed to an LLM (GPT-4) which determines if overlapping ingredients are predominantly active or inactive.
+* Each interaction is flagged and passed to an LLM (GPT-4) which determines if overlapping ingredients are predominantly active or inactive.

-If the majority are inactive, a cautionary but non-alarming note is generated.
+* If the majority are inactive, a cautionary but non-alarming note is generated.
 If active ingredients overlap, further analysis is conducted.

 2. Severity Analysis

-GPT-4 evaluates interaction descriptions and assigns a severity label (Mild, Moderate, Severe, Critical).
+* GPT-4 evaluates interaction descriptions and assigns a severity label (Mild, Moderate, Severe, Critical).

-This severity score is adjusted depending on the type of ingredient overlap.
+* This severity score is adjusted depending on the type of ingredient overlap.

-Summaries are generated using the BART model and reinforced by GPT-4 for clarity.
+* Summaries are generated using the BART model and reinforced by GPT-4 for clarity.

 3. Time-Series Forecasting (Adverse Reactions)

-FAERS data is grouped by drug and resampled to monthly counts.
+* FAERS data is grouped by drug and resampled to monthly counts.

-auto_arima is used to fit a model on historical reports.
+* auto_arima is used to fit a model on historical reports.

-Forecasts are generated for the next 3 months.
+* Forecasts are generated for the next 3 months.

-Results are normalized and visualized to identify drugs that may experience a spike in adverse reports.
+* Results are normalized and visualized to identify drugs that may experience a spike in adverse reports.

 4. Contextual Medical Summarization

-The forecast graph is converted to an image and passed along with text to GPT-4 Vision.
+* The forecast graph is converted to an image and passed along with text to GPT-4 Vision.

-The combined input produces a concise risk insight that reflects both historical interactions and projected trends.
+* The combined input produces a concise risk insight that reflects both historical interactions and projected trends.

-5. Retrieval-Augmented Generation (RAG)

-Optional RAG layer retrieves supporting documents from medical databases.

-Contextual snippets are used to augment GPT-4's reasoning, making summaries evidence-backed.

-6. Chatbot Module (Planned/Future Work)
+5. Chatbot Module (Planned/Future Work)

-A conversational agent that understands drug queries and explains interaction risks.
+* A conversational agent that understands drug queries and explains interaction risks.

-Powered by vector embeddings (e.g., FAISS) and retrieval pipelines.
+* Powered by vector embeddings (e.g., FAISS) and retrieval pipelines.

 ## 🧩 Framework Overview